A monoidal Dold-Kan correspondence for comodules: Application: Dold-Kan Correspondence For Comodules

-where $X$ is a right $L(C)$-comodule in $\D$.
 We have omitted the forgetful functor $U$ for simplicity.
 The first parallel morphism in the equalizer is induced by the coaction $X\rightarrow X\sm L(C)$.
 The second parallel morphism is induced by the universal property of cofree $C$-comodules on the map in $\C$:

 where the first map is induced by the unit of adjunction between $L$ and $R$, and the second map is induced by the lax monoidal structure of $R$.

 We apply the above construction to the adjunctions (\ref{eq: dold-kan sym mon}) and (\ref{eq: dold-kan lax mon}) of the Dold-Kan correspondence.